cjgleason/calval_toolbox/README.md

 ## Toolboxes for hydrology corrections of cal/val field data for comparison with SWOT satellite data.

-To run the toolboxes, the following inputs from the PO.DAAC repository are required:
+To run the river toolboxes, the following inputs from the PO.DAAC repository are required:

 **PT inputs:**
 - PT data directory containing all PT L1 csv files that have been barologger corrected.
 First 11 rows of the csv are metadata, header on line 12 contains the following data: